mitsuba-renderer/drjit/src/python/docstr.rst

     Create a new texture with the specified size and channel count

-    On CUDA, this is a slow operation that synchronizes the GPU pipeline, so texture objects should be reused/updated via :py:func:`set_value()` and :py:func:`set_tensor()` as much as possible.
+    On GPU backends, this is a slow operation that synchronizes the pipeline to rewrite the device memory map.
+Therefore, prefer reusing and updating texture objects via :py:func:`set_value()` and :py:func:`set_tensor()` over creating new ones.

-    When ``use_accel`` is set to ``False`` on CUDA mode, the texture will not use hardware acceleration (allocation and evaluation).
-In other modes this argument has no effect.
+    When ``use_accel`` is set to ``False``, GPU backends will emulate the texture API instead of using the hardware texture units.
+In other modes, this argument has no effect.

     The ``filter_mode`` parameter defines the interpolation method to be used in all evaluation routines.
 By default, the texture is linearly interpolated.
 Besides nearest/linear filtering, the implementation also provides a clamped cubic B-spline interpolation scheme in case a higher-order interpolation is needed.
-In CUDA mode, this is done using a series of linear lookups to optimally use the hardware (hence, linear filtering must be enabled to use this feature).
+On the CUDA and Metal backends, this is done using a series of linear lookups to optimally use the hardware (hence, linear filtering must be enabled to use this feature).

     When evaluating the texture outside of its boundaries, the ``wrap_mode`` defines the wrapping method.
 The default behavior is ``drjit.WrapMode.Clamp``,